turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 * **Appreciation** on what is compelling about the story
 * **Coaching** on anything that isn't clear or about the partner's storytelling skills can be improved.
 * Principles of being specific, actionable, and kind

+**Facilitator #1:** Using slides #19-20, close out the session by calling on a few students to share takeaways:

 ### Closing
 **Whole Group Debrief:** What takeaways do you have about what makes an effective professional story?